machal/cssmine-content/css3-flexbox.md

-CSS3 Flexbox – A layout Made of Flexible Boxes
+CSS3 Flexbox – A Layout Made of Flexible Boxes
 ==============================================

 What is Flexbox?
 ----------------

-It is a approach to layout creation, aligning elements and extra space distribution.
+It is an approach to layout creation, aligning elements and distributing extra space.

 *Flex* stands for *flexible*, *adaptive*.
 Flexboxes are thus *flexible* elements of the layout.
-One of the main advantages of flexboxu is the ability to fill extra space with the need of using javascript.
+One of the main advantages of flexbox is the ability to fill extra space without the need of using Javascript.

 ### The Very Basics Shown in an Example